JackFrancisD/pyApolloPhotosDownloader/README.md

 ## How to use it

 You need Python 3.x for any platform.
-Windows, OS X and Linux should all work.
+Windows, OS X and GNU/Linux should all work.
 (I tested only on Debian.)

 You also need some file downloader that can load up a list of files to download like wget, curl or FDM for Windows.